pivotal/docs-tap/install-general.md

 The following are required to install Tanzu Application Platform:

-### Tanzu Network and Container Image Registry Requirements
+### Tanzu Network and container image registry requirements

 Installation requires: